USCbiostats/PM516A/docs/content/week2.md

 By the end of this week you will be able to:

-1. Use the PICOT framework to clarify a research question.
+1. Refine a broad or unclear research question into a focused, statistically testable question and corresponding hypothesis.
 2. Identify professional considerations such as timelines, scope, and budget, that arise in a first consultation.

 ### Before Class